Keyz078/blog/content/blogs/kustomize-the-art-of-creating-and-modifying-kubernetes-manifests.md

 tags:
   - kubernetes
 ---
-<p style="text-align: justify">In the world of Kubernetes, managing configuration across multiple environments can often feel like a juggling act.
-Enter <strong>Kustomize</strong>—a purpose-built tool designed to bring structure, reusability, and clarity to your deployment manifests.
-As its name suggests, Kustomize is about more than just applying YAML files—it's about crafting and customizing them with precision and control.
-In this article, we'll dive into the art of using Kustomize to create clean, scalable, and maintainable Kubernetes configurations without duplication or manual edits.</p>
+<p style="text-align: justify">Kubernetes manifests can get messy fast—especially when managing multiple environments. <strong>Kustomize</strong> helps you keep things clean by letting you customize YAML files without copying or rewriting them.
+In this article, we’ll explore how Kustomize simplifies and streamlines Kubernetes configuration.</p>